bearflagrobotics/TouCAN/README.md

 ## Hello, I am a TouCAN.
 Why you ask?
 Because I have two CAN buses!!!
 Mwahahah

+## Directory Structure
+This repo includes the embedded code (runs on TouCAN Teensy), as well as Python files (runs on Laptop).

+### Embedded
+This is a standard PlatformIO directory structure.
+The libraries are in `lib/`, with the implementation scripts in `src/`.
+The "targets" are defined in `platformio.ini`.

+The primary script here is `src/can_relay.cpp`, though there are others scripts in `src/tests/` that illustrated components of the libraries.

+### Python Scripts
+There are a handful of scripts, and a handful of libraries/modules.

+The main modules are

+1) **SerialInterface.py**: handle bytes, basic comm protocl to Teensy, and threaded reading
+2) **CanInterface.py**: parse the data from the Serial into CAN msgs/data

+The Can Interface uses the Serial Interface to communicate with the TouCAN.
+There are scripts that use these modules, for different use cases, commonly a "lead" and "follow"

+#### Serial Interface
+Interface

+#### Can Interface
+Interface

 ## TouCAN Usage

 - TouCAN connections: